 Dr. Sc.
 Albert G. Nasibulin is a Professor at Skolkovo Institute of Science and Technology and an Adjunct Professor at the Department of Applied Physics of Aalto University School of Science.
 He held a post of the Academy Research Fellow in Academy of Finland from 2006 to 2011.
 Since 2018 he is a Professor of the Russian Academy of Sciences.
 He got his PhD in Physical Chemistry (1996) at Kemerovo State University (Russia) and Doctor of Science (Habilitation, 2011) at Saint-Petersburg Technical State University (Russia).
 He has specialized in the aerosol synthesis of nanomaterials (nanoparticles, carbon nanotubes and tetrapods), investigation of their growth mechanism and their applications.
 At the moment his main research is devoted to transparent, flexible, stretchable and conductive single-walled CNT films.
-He has a successful background in an academic research with more than 230 peer-reviewed scientific publications and 24 patents.
-He is a co-founder of companies Canatu Ltd. (spin-off from Helsinki University of Technology, Finland) and CryptoChemistry (Skolkovo Institute of Science and Technology, Moscow, Russia).
+He has a successful background in an academic research with more than 240 peer-reviewed scientific publications and 27 patents.
+He is a co-founder of three companies: Canatu Ltd. (spin-off from Helsinki University of Technology, Finland) and CryptoChemistry and Novaprint (spin-offs from Skolkovo Institute of Science and Technology, Moscow, Russia).

 Number of ECTS credits: 6